XuJinNet/koa-less2/README.md

 # koa-less2x

-Less2 middleware for Koa.
+Less2 middleware for koa2.
 A wrapper of less-middleware.

 ## Installation